sando38/helm-ejabberd/README.md

 This repository holds a helm chart for [ejabberd](https://github.com/processone/ejabberd) which
-> is an open-source, robust, scalable and extensible realtime platform built
+> [...] is an open-source, robust, scalable and extensible realtime platform
-> using Erlang/OTP, that includes XMPP Server, MQTT Broker and SIP Service.
+> built using Erlang/OTP, that includes XMPP Server, MQTT Broker and SIP Service.

-The chart configures the environment needed to build and run ejabberd clusters.
+The chart configures the environment needed to build and run ejabberd kubernetes clusters.
 Additionally, the `values.yaml` file allows to include most of the configuration items, ejabberd offers in their [`ejabberd.yml`](https://github.com/processone/ejabberd/blob/master/ejabberd.yml.example).

 The chart and its items can be found [here](charts/ejabberd).

 ## Current state

-The chart is under development, meaning there is much room for enhancements and improvements.
-The [issue tracker](https://github.com/sando38/helm-ejabberd/issues) may be used to additionally define a roadmap.
+The chart is under development, meaning there is room for enhancements and improvements.
+The [issue tracker](https://github.com/sando38/helm-ejabberd/issues) may be used to define roadmap items.

-The chart is basically functional and needs testing.
+The chart is functional and needs testing.
 Please report back if anything does not work as expected.

+This repository also contains a CI which tests basic activities, e.g. scaling, XMPP connectivity and traffic with [processone's rtb](https://github.com/processone/rtb) as well as pod failures, kills, etc. with [chaos mesh](https://chaos-mesh.org/).

 Contributors and PRs are also welcome.